bariserkus/essential_setup/linux_setup/README.md

 `$ git config --global credential.credentialStore cache`

 Then GCM GUI will start automatically when git is called.
 Personal Accces Token should be used in the GCM GUI.
 Personal Access Token can be generated in GitHub using `Settings` -> `Developer Settings`.

+## Git Credentials (Old)

+Update the URL of origin remote using SSH instead of HTTPS;

+`git remote set-url origin git@github.com:username/repo.git`

+or

+Make Git store the username and password and it will never ask for them.

+`git config --global credential.helper store`

+Save the username and password for a session (cache it);

+`git config --global credential.helper cache`

+You can also set a timeout for the above setting

+`git config --global credential.helper 'cache --timeout=600'`

 ## Gnome Tweak Tools